 With the current state of water usage, it is critical for us to start thinking about water conservation as the water tables are falling, underground aquifers are being depleted, lakes are shrinking, and wetlands are drying up.

 According to research, tourists require more water than normal residents do on a per capita basis.
-Hoteliers can save up to 50% of the water usage with just simple conservation methods like aerating, pressure adjusting and replacing the appliances in laundry facilities, toilets and showers with water-efficient ones.
-One low-flow showerhead and aerated faucets can save $1.50 per room per month.
+Hoteliers can save up to 50% of their water usage with just simple conservation methods like aerating, pressure adjusting and replacing the appliances in laundry facilities, toilets and showers with water-efficient ones.
+One low-flow showerhead and aerated faucet can save $1.50 per room per month.